4nuG/Statistical-Analysis/Exploratory_Data_Analysis_of_class/README.md

 ![image](https://github.com/4nuG/Statistical-Analysis/blob/main/Exploratory_Data_Analysis_of_class/Screenshot%202024-01-28%20at%209.42.09%20PM.png)
 Major does not appear to be independent of gender.
 When variables are independent, all proportions are the same.
 However, in this case, the proportions of males and females in different Major are not the same.
 The difference in proportions suggests a dependence between gender and Major.
 Therefore, gender does influence the choice of Major.

+Created a new variable “Social Media Hrs per Wk” because "Social Media” and “Studying Hrs per Wk” are in different units.

+### Histogram, outlier box plot and numeric summaries of the numeric data